Zvi Preigerzon: Arrest

 Aside from the practical tasks assigned to Zvi and his team, the author conducted research and got a patent, while imprisoned, for the creation of an innovative coal collecting machine.
 Zvi was considered ideologically rehabilitated by December 1955 but voluntarily stayed in Vorkuta until 1957 to finish his scientific work.

 While in camp, Zvi taught many young Jews Hebrew and Jewish literature.
-One such student was Meir Gelfond, a future doctor, who opened a Hebrew Language school in Moscow in the 1970s.
+One such student was Meir Gelfond, a future doctor, who opened a Hebrew-language school in Moscow in the 1970s.

 Post arrest

-After his release from the camps, Zvi traveled to Moscow and started working on Memoirs of a Gulag Prisoner finishing the volume in 1958.
+After his release from the camps, Zvi traveled to Moscow and started working on Memoirs of a Gulag Prisoner, finishing the volume in 1958.
 The book describes his experiences over the past decade and the many people he met and interacted with; among these the poets Samuel Halkin, Jacob Steinberg and Joseph Karler.

-In Moscow Zvi was recognized for his scientific achievements and made a Dean of the Moscow State Mining University where he proceeded to teach and create educational materials in his field of expertise.
+In Moscow Zvi was recognized for his scientific achievements and made a dean of the Moscow State Mining University, where he proceeded to teach and create educational materials in his field of expertise.
 The author spends his nights writing in Hebrew and has commented in the "Memoirs of a Gulag Prisoner" that he would face a second and third arrest but would not stop writing in his beloved language.

-During the 1960s Zvi writes two major stories (in translation) "Hebrew" (1960) and "Twenty Heroes" (1965).
+During the 1960s Zvi wrote two major stories (in translation) "Hebrew" (1960) and "Twenty Heroes" (1965).
 "Hebrew" is largely somewhat of autobiographical story with the main character being the language itself which prisoners use to communicate.
 "Twenty Heroes" is a return to faith type story in which pensioners reopen an old synagogue in post World War II Soviet territory despite the misgivings of the local authorities.
 These writings were expressions of the author's continued desire to return to the holy-land.

 Death

-On March 15, 1969 Zvi Preigerzon died from a complicated heart attack in Moscow and was cremated.
+On March 15, 1969, Zvi Preigerzon died from a complicated heart attack in Moscow and was cremated.
 Rather befitting the complicated nature of the author's life, his journey would only end in 1970 in the very country of which he wrote and to which he wished to return.

-Zvi's relatives worked for over a year to have his ashes sent to Israel (via postal mail as no other option was available) and a second burial took place on June 22, 1970 at the Shefayim Cemetery in Israel.
+Zvi's relatives worked for over a year to have his ashes sent to Israel (via postal mail as no other option was available) and a second burial took place on June 22, 1970, at the Shefayim Cemetery in Israel.

 In 1986 Zvi's widow Lea had joined her husband in the Shfayim cemetery in Israel.
 Two of their children are now buried there as well: Benjamin (on August 23, 2012) and Athaliah (on October 29, 2015).